| Home: PCU

 micrometastatic disease, for which we’d consider three years

+of androgen deprivation.
 While one might presume that the effect of high-dose bicalutamide

 on occult micrometastatic disease is the same as an LHRH agonist,